-- The hot water tubing must be 1/2" below the slab. - The system must be on and operational for at least 2 weeks prior to installation to reduce residual moisture. - Acclimate and install the floor at an average temperature of 55 85°F. - Increase temperature no more than 5 degrees at a time to avoid thermal expansion. - Maximum operating temperature should never exceed 85°F. - The use of an in-floor temperature sensor is recommended to avoid overheating. - Contact the manufacturer of your radiant heating system for further recommendations. - Damage caused by Radiant Heat is not warranted.
+- The hot water tubing must be 1/2" below the slab. - The system must be on and operational for at least 2-weeks prior to installation to reduce residual moisture. - Acclimate and install the floor at an average temperature of 55 85°F. - Increase temperature no more than 5 degrees at a time to avoid thermal expansion. - Maximum operating temperature should never exceed 85°F. - The use of an in-floor temperature sensor is recommended to avoid overheating. - Contact the manufacturer of your radiant heating system for further recommendations.